 Can you connect?

-Step 1 - Finding out whether Better Broadband is available to your premises
+Step 1 - Finding out whether Better Broadband is available to your home or business

 - This information is Openreach’s own, not that of Suffolk County Council.

 - You will need to use your full postcode and choose your address or use your landline telephone number where applicable.

 - Just having the ability to connect doesn’t mean you automatically have Superfast Broadband – you will need to order an own upgraded broadband service with an internet service provider.